munificent/craftinginterpreters/book/scanning.md

 ones like BASIC never had) is `;` as an explicit statement terminator.

 Instead, they treat a newline as a statement terminator where it makes sense to do so.
-The "where it makes sense" part is the interesting bit.
+The "where it makes sense" part is the challenging bit.
 While *most* statements are on their own line, sometimes you need to spread a single statement across a couple of lines.
 Those intermingled newlines should not be treated as terminators.